JakobDev/minecraft-launcher-lib/doc/develop/build_and_edit_documentation.rst

 Build and edit documentation
 ==================================================
 minecraft-launcher-lib uses `Sphinx <https://www.sphinx-doc.org>`_ for it's documentation.
 The documentation is hosted on `Read the Docs <https://readthedocs.org/>`_.
-You can find the soucre files for the documentation in `doc folder <https://gitlab.com/JakobDev/minecraft-launcher-lib/-/tree/master/doc>`_.
-You can also access to source of each Page by clicking on the "Edit on GitLab" link at the top of each page.
+You can find the soucre files for the documentation in `doc folder <https://codeberg.org/JakobDev/minecraft-launcher-lib/src/branch/master/doc>`_.

 -------------------------
 Plugins